ybnmsl/YJYpaper/README.md

     >The "Global, Regional, and National Survey on the Prevalence of Domestic Violence Against Women" released by the World Health Organization in 2018 shows that the lifetime prevalence of domestic violence among women of childbearing age is as high as 27%, meaning 27% of women have experienced physical and/or sexual violence from a husband or male intimate partner at least once in their lifetime.

-    If a male intimate partner is not married to the woman, it is not considered domestic violence.
+    Violence from male intimate partner is not considered domestic violence.

 4. Typo (Page 3, caption for Figure 1.2):